giannisalinetti/photo-lab/analog/FilmDevelopment/IlfordHP5Plus.md

 The following dilutions are for 300 ml of fix bath:
 **60 ml RapidFixer + 240 ml water**

+The following dilutions are for 300 ml of fix bath:
+**120 ml RapidFixer + 480 ml water**

 ## Process Times
-I followed the time suggested by [digitaltruth.com](digitaltruth.com) for the development of the Ilford Delta 400.
+I followed the time suggested by [digitaltruth.com](digitaltruth.com) for the development of the Ilford HP5 Plus.
 It is important to notice that the officiel times provided by Ilford are quite different but I did not felt very confortable with their very short inversion times.
 The following process times are related to a a temperature of **20°C**.

 ### Development
-Total time: **7 minutes**
+Total time: **6.5 minutes**
 - 1 minute inversions
 - 1 minute rest
-Then repeat 5 times:
+Then repeat 4 times:
 - 10 seconds inversions
 - 50 seconds rest
+Final:
+- 10 seconds inversions
+- 20 seconds rest

 10/15 seconds before the end of time begin pouring the solution out of the tank and prepare to fill with the stop bath.